LEIGH AND LEGH OF HIGH LEGH

 in 1816.

-was Letitia, daughter of Geo.
-Legh of East Hall, who died without
+- + 1st Letitia, daughter of George Legh J.P. of East Hall, who died without

 surviving issue.

-had issue, Susanna, who married another Ralph Leycester of Toft,
+had issue, Susanna, who married another Ralph Leycester of Toft and

 - 4. Of the remaining children of

-Egerton Leigh and Ann Yates, Thomas and Hamlet died without issue,
+Egerton Leigh and Ann Yates, Hamlet died without issue,

 Ann married twice and Mary and Elizabeth died unmarried.